cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 ::: tip Note
-Link Traversal Protection is disabled by default for the new CloudLinux OS installations/convertations.
+Link Traversal Protection is disabled by default for the new CloudLinux OS Shared installations/convertations.
 :::

 <div class="notranslate">